GannettDigital/api-docs/source/includes/_cvt_events.md

 |---|---|
 | GET | /client_reports/cvt_events/[gmaid]?[query_params]|

-### API Name: CVT Events
+### API Name: CVT/Web Events

+### Summary

+This is an API that can be used by customers for whom we are pages of importance to you (CVT/Web Events).
+All metrics are reported against the CVT/Web Event.

+Web Events fall under two categories: 'Request' and 'Submit'.
+A 'Request' Web Event is usually informational, in some cases, it can have a post-click activity that can generate a lead.
+A 'Submit' CVT/Web Event is lead-generating.
+Metrics tied to a 'Request' CVT/Web Event are considered non-qualified, whereas metrics tied to a 'Submit' CVT/Web Event are considered qualified.

 ### Usage
-Use GET to retrieve web event activity for all CVT events for a given gmaid.
+Use GET to retrieve web event activity for all CVT/Web Events for a given gmaid.

-The data returned will include web events from each campaign with web event name, web event url, and web event interval data of CVT counts, qualified and non-qualified web events, and high web events.
+The data returned will include CVT/Web Events from each campaign with web event name, web event url, and metrics for the interval requested.

 ### Parameters